 If not, sorry for repeating myself — but who knows repeating better than you — fuck off.

-When we foraged, you stayed in the present and into a future of three-four days to make sure we had enough to eat and we were safe.
-Now you make me map out why I chose what I chose again and again, back into the past and forward into the future.
+When we foraged, you stayed in the present and into a future of three-four days to make sure we had enough to eat, and we were safe.
+Now you make me map out why I chose what I chose again and again, back into the past and forwarded into the future.
 You are doubtful and self-critical — to make sure we do the best and get the best.

 But you do not need to think of the same things every day.
 Draw a line between thinking and overthinking.
 I know you watch out for me and I appreciate your proactiveness — but between you and me — it is not always required.